 Water Quality Monitoring

-Water Quality Sites 2018 Opens in new windowThe Division of Energy and Environment conducts three (3) types of water quality monitoring activities throughout the year to fulfill MS4 Permit requirements.
-These monitoring projects evaluate and analyze the real-time chemical, physical, and biological aspects of a stream, as well as the overall watershed health following Maryland’s Biological Stream Survey (MBSS) protocols.
+The Division of Energy and Environment monitors the condition of the waterways in our portion of the Chesapeake Bay Watershed.
+We conduct three types of water quality monitoring activities throughout the year to fulfill MS4 Permit requirements.
+These monitoring projects evaluate and analyze the current chemical, physical, and biological aspects of a stream, as well as the overall trends in watershed health following Maryland’s Biological Stream Survey (MBSS) protocols.

 Frederick County Stream Survey